Video Enhancement with Task-Oriented Flow: Task-Oriented Flow for Video Processing

-Similarly, on the right of~\fig{fig:toy_example}, we show an example of video denoising.
+Similarly, on the right of \fig{fig:toy_example}, we show an example of video denoising.
 The random small boxes in the input frames are synthetic noises.
 If we warp the first and the third frames to the second using the ground truth flow, the noisy patterns (random squares) remain, and the denoised frame still contains some noise (Case I, right column.
 There are some shadows of boxes on the bottom).
-But if we warp these two frames using \toflow (Case II, left column), those noisy patterns are also reduced or eliminated (Case II, middle column), and the final denoised frame base on them contains almost no noise.
+But if we warp these two frames using \toflow (Case II, left column), those noisy patterns are also reduced or eliminated (Case II, middle column), and the final denoised frame base on them contains almost no noise, even better than the result by denoising results with ground truth flow and occlusion mask (Case I, bottom rows).
 This also shows that \toflow learns to reduce the noise in input frames by inpainting them with neighboring pixels, which traditional flow cannot do.

 Now we discuss the details of each module as follows.